History of the District Attorney's Office

 Carl B. Shelley succeeded Richards.
 He held office from the end of 1937 until 1952.
 Shelley was a graduate of Dickinson College and Dickinson School of Law.
 He served in the French Army during World War I, and was awarded 3 Croix des Guerres.
 Shelley later served as a Judge of the Court of Common Pleas, from 1960 until 1970.

 Huette F. Dowling was District Attorney from 1952 to 1960.
 Dowling was former FBI Agent, and had been a very successful trial lawyer, representing UF&G and other major corporate clients.
-His law partner and nephew, John C. Dowling, recently retired from a celebrated career on the Dauphin County Bench.
+His law partner and nephew, John C. Dowling, served with distinction on the Dauphin County Bench.